tinygo-org/tinygo/README.md

 TinyGo is a Go compiler intended for use in small places such as microcontrollers, WebAssembly (WASM), and command-line tools.

-It uses the [Go compiler toolchain](https://golang.org/pkg/go/) alongside [LLVM](http://llvm.org) to provide an alternative way to compile programs written in the Go programming language.
+It reuses libraries used by the [Go language tools](https://golang.org/pkg/go/) alongside [LLVM](http://llvm.org) to provide an alternative way to compile programs written in the Go programming language.

-Here is an example program that blinks the built-in LED when run directly on an Arduino Uno microcontroller:
+Here is an example program that blinks the built-in LED when run directly on any supported board with onboard LED:

 ```go
 package main